-Natural Wood Waste Recycling Current ZRA 1 60 DPZ Recommendation MDE Permit Not Required MDE Permit Required MDE Permit Not Required MDE Permit Required MDE Permit Not Required MDE Permit Required RC & RR Accessory to a principal Conditional Use O On Farm/For Farm - By Right - Up to 1 acre or 5% Not Permitted Accessory to a principal Farm Conditional Use - Up to 5 acres or10 % ALPP Accessory to a principal Farm Not Permitted On Farm/For Farm - By Right - Up to 1 acre or 5% Not Permitted Accessory to a principal Farm Not permitted unless accessory to a principal Tree Farming Use Only (Conditional Use) - Up to 2 acres or 15% of area actively farmed M-1 By-Right By-Right Not addressed Conditional Use By-Right By-Right M-2 By-Right By-Right Not addressed Conditional Use By-Right By-Right
+Natural Wood Waste Recycling Currer nt ZRA 180 ((CB 60 as filed) ZRA 183 (CB 6 0 as approved) ZRA 160 MDE Permit Not Required MDE Permit Required MDE Permit Not Required MDE Permit Required MDE Permit Not Required Permit Not Required MDE Permit Required MDE Permit Required RC & RR Accessory to a principal Farm Conditional Use Accessory to a principal Farm Conditional Use - Up to 5 acres or10 % Accessory to a principal Farm Conditional Use -Up to 1 acre or up to 5 acres or 10 % only if abutting an Interstate (does not need to be accessory to a farm) On the Farm/for the farm- By- right up to 1acre or 5% Not Permitted ALPP Accessory to a principal Farm Not Permitted Accessory to a principal Farm Not permitted unless accessory to a principal Tree Farming Use Only (Conditional Use) - Up to 2 acres or 15% of area actively farmed Accessory to a principal Farm Not permitted unless accessory to a principal Horticultural Nursery Only (Conditional Use) - Up to 1 acce or 15% of area in active production with 5% limit on retail sales On the Farm/for the farm -By -right up to 1 acre or 5% Not Permitted M-1 By-Right By-Right By-Right By-Right By-Right By-Right Not addressed Conditional Use M-2 By-Right By-Right By-Right By-Right By-Right By-Right Not addressed Conditional Use red text indicates changes from ZRA 180 to ZRA 183

-\ ZRA 160 defines composting facilities as "A facility that produces compost as defined and regulated by the State of Maryland COMAR 26.04.22- Composting Facilities.
+ZRA 160 defines composting facilities as "A facility that produces compost as defined and regulated by the State of Maryland COMAR 26.04.22- Composting Facilities.
 These facilities may or may not require a a permit by the State of Maryland as determined by the size of the facility and type of material (feedstock) being processed."
 Therefore the proposed regulations apply regardless of permit requirements.

-\\ DPZ recommended text defines a composting facility as "A facility where composting takes place as regulated by and which operated under a permit from the Maryland Department of the Environment under COMAR 26.04.11."
+CB 60 defines a composting facility as "A facility where composting takes place as regulated by and which operated under a permit from the Maryland Department of the Environment under COMAR 26.04.11."
 Therefore, the proposed regulations only apply to composting operations that require an MDE permit.